TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Redirects/ModifyRedirectManagementControllerViewDataEvent.rst

 via :ref:`page TSconfig <t3tsconfig:pagetsconfig>` this custom data can be displayed where it is needed and rendered the way it is wanted.

+..  versionadded:: 13.0
+    The methods :php:`getIntegrityStatusCodes()` and
+    :php:`setIntegrityStatusCodes()` have been added to the event class.

 Example
 =======